-The authors should declare if exist or not conflict of interest with the data contained in the paper.
+The authors should declare if exist or not a conflict of interest with the data contained in the paper.

-Papers which have been submitted and accepted but not yet published (“in press”) may be included in the list of references with the name of the journal and indicated Digital object identifier (DOI) number.
-Information from manuscript “submitted” but “not yet accepted” should not be included.
+Papers that have been submitted and accepted but not yet published ("in press") may be included in the list of references with the name of the journal and indicated Digital object identifier (DOI) number.
+Information from the manuscript “submitted” but “not yet accepted” should not be included.
 Avoid using abstracts as references.
 The “unpublished observations” and “personal communications” may not be used as references but may be inserted (in parentheses) in the text.
 Authors are fully responsible for the accurate citing of the references.

-Gonzalez (2010) or Glasgow et al. (2012) or (Garcia, 2009) or (Crystal and Roll, 2003) or (Hernandez, 2007; Moon, 2009 a, b, c; Tell, 2008, 2011) or (McGregor et al., 2013)
+(Gonzalez, 2010) or (Glasgow et al., 2012) or (Garcia, 2009) or (Crystal and Roll, 2003) or (Hernandez, 2007; Moon, 2009 a; b; c; Tell, 2008, 2011) or (McGregor et al., 2013)

 The references must be verified by the author(s) against the original documents.